sjesupaul/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > * `ls`: list files in directory, except hidden ones (i.e. ones starting with . or ..)
+> > * `ls`: list files and folders in directory, except hidden ones (i.e. ones starting with . or ..)
-* `ls -a`: list files in directory, including hidden ones
+* `ls -a`: list files and folders in directory, including hidden ones
-* `ls -l`: shows long list format of files in directory, including details for file permissions, size, owner, date modified, etc.
+* `ls -l`: shows long list format of files and folders in directory, including details for file permissions, size, owner, date modified, etc.
-* `ls -lh`: combination of -l and -h, which shows long list of format of files in directory in “human readable” format
+* `ls -lh`: combination of -l and -h, which shows long list of format of files and folders in directory in “human readable” format
-* `ls -lah`: combination of -l, -a, and -h, which shows long list of format of all files in directory, including hidden ones, in “human readable” format
+* `ls -lah`: combination of -l, -a, and -h, which shows long list of format of all files and folders in directory, including hidden ones, in “human readable” format
-* `ls -t`: list files in directory, sorted by time modified
+* `ls -t`: list files and folders in directory, sorted by time modified
-* `ls -Glp`: shows long list format of files in directory with colorized file names and a forward slash displayed after directories (rather than files)
+* `ls -Glp`: shows long list format of files and folders in directory with colorized file names and a forward slash displayed after directories (rather than files)

 ---